mspnp/cloud-design-patterns/docs/circuit-breaker.md

 The `InMemoryCircuitBreakerStateStore` class in the example contains an implementation of the `ICircuitBreakerStateStore` interface.
 The `CircuitBreaker` class creates an instance of this class to hold the state of the circuit breaker.

-The `ExecuteAction` method in the `CircuitBreaker` class wraps an operation (in the form of an `Action` delegate) that could fail.
-When this method runs, it first checks the state of the circuit breaker.
-If it's closed (the local `IsOpen` property, which returns true if the circuit breaker is open or half open, is false) <<RBC: I find the parenthetical confusing as written, I'm not sure it even needs to be there.
-I deleted it, then thought that maybe it was crucial, but might be better as a separate sentence.
-Thoughts?>> the `ExecuteAction` method tries to invoke the `Action` delegate.
-If this operation fails, an exception handler executes the `TrackException` method that sets the state of the circuit breaker to open by calling the `Trip` method of the `InMemoryCircuitBreakerStateStore` object.
+The `ExecuteAction` method in the `CircuitBreaker` class wraps an operation, specified as an `Action` delegate.
+If the circuit breaker is closed, `ExecuteAction` invokes the `Action` delegate.
+If the operation fails, an exception handler calls `TrackException`, which sets the circuit breaker state to open.
 The following code example highlights this flow.

 ```csharp
 public class CircuitBreaker